cwi-swat/testing-dsls-with-dsls/README.md

 Running a questionnaire immediately opens a browser pane in VS Code.
 Compiling will result in an HTML file and Javascript file; opening them in a browser will again execute the questionnaire (albeit with a slightly different layout).

-If you have Python installed and a recent version of the [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) (in the PATH) you can use mini implementation of the [Testar](www.tester.org) tool to randomly test a questionnaire in Chrome by pressing the link "Run Testar".
-There's also a link to save the oracle (as Python code) that is used by Testar to evaluate each state.
+If you have a recent version of the [Chrome Driver](https://googlechromelabs.github.io/chrome-for-testing/) installed (in the PATH) you can run a mini implementation of the [Testar](www.tester.org) tool to randomly test a questionnaire in Chrome by pressing the link "Run Testar".
+To save the domain-aware oracles, there is a link "Save oracles" to save the oracles (as Python code) that are used by Testar to evaluate each state.

 ## TestQL: a DSL for testing DSLs